Skip to content

 def main(

-subset: str = typer.Option("lite", "--subset", help="SWEBench subset to use or path to a dataset"),
+subset: str = typer.Option("lite", "--subset", help="SWEBench subset to use or path to a dataset", rich_help_panel="Data selection"),

-split: str = typer.Option("dev", "--split", help="Dataset split"),
+split: str = typer.Option("dev", "--split", help="Dataset split", rich_help_panel="Data selection"),

-instance_spec: str = typer.Option(None, "-i", "--instance", help="SWE-Bench instance ID"),
+instance_spec: str = typer.Option(0, "-i", "--instance", help="SWE-Bench instance ID or index", rich_help_panel="Data selection"),

-model_name: str | None = typer.Option(None, "-m", "--model", help="Model to use"),
+model_name: str | None = typer.Option(None, "-m", "--model", help="Model to use", rich_help_panel="Basic"),

-builtin_config_dir / "extra" / "swebench.yaml", "-c", "--config", help="Path to a config file"
+config_path: Path = typer.Option( builtin_config_dir / "extra" / "swebench.yaml", "-c", "--config", help="Path to a config file", rich_help_panel="Basic"),

 ) -> None: